 Skip to main content

-For SDK, agent, and service integrations, use a Leadping business API key.
-A lp_src_ source key is not an SDK-default, agent, service, account, or business API credential; it is only for approved source lead ingestion.
+The Leadping API accepts four credential forms in the Authorization header with the Bearer scheme: For autonomous agents, prefer WorkOS Agent Registration.
+For conventional server integrations, use a Leadping organization API key.
+A lp_src_ source key is not an SDK-default, agent, service, account, or organization API credential; it is only for approved source lead ingestion.

 Discovery